Uncreated Light: Roman Catholicism

 sought for common ground in questions of doctrinal division between the Eastern and the Western Church.

 John Paul II repeatedly emphasized his respect for Eastern theology as an enrichment for the whole church, and spoke favourably of Hesychasm.
 In 2002, he also named the Transfiguration as the fourth Luminous Mystery of the Holy Rosary.
 The Eastern doctrine of "uncreated light" has not been officially accepted in the Catholic Church, which likewise has not officially condemned it.
 Increasing parts of the Western Church consider Gregory Palamas a saint, even if uncanonized.
 "Several Western scholars contend that the teaching of St. Gregory Palamas himself is compatible with Roman Catholic thought on the matter."

 At the same time, anti-ecumenical currents within Eastern Orthodoxy presented the Tabor Light doctrine as a major dogmatic division between the Eastern and the Western Church, with the Hesychast movement even described as "a direct condemnation of Papism".

-In popular culture

-"Tabor Light" was also used in the popular press of 1938 in reference to a mysterious light seen around a cemetery named "Tabor" near Esterhazy, Saskatchewan, Canada.